hikesandbikes/hikesandbikes.github.io/_posts/2020-07-04-the-need-for-speed.md

 <p>
 Ah the Cervelo P5.
 Beautiful bike.
-I love riding it because it has a great feel.
+I love riding it.
 The only catch is nothing looks worse than someone who flashes a lot of $ on a bike but then can't back it up.
 It's like buying a Ferrari but not knowing how to drive stick.
 Some things just shouldn't be done.
 </p>

 <p>
-To help you bring the thunder, here are some hard-won training tips I've learned over the years.
+Writing down what I've learned to help bring the thunder.
 </p>

 <blockquote>